Can we be in two places at once. Yes! How? I’ll tell you later on in this issue or in next month’s.

 Have YOU found out why you were born?
 Did you know that the majority of all adults in the entire world don’t have a clue about why they’re here or where they’re going . . . in terms of goals and plans for their lives and their futures here on earth?
 Sadly, that includes people who say they are believers in Jesus and the Bible.
 Of all people, those who believe in the Bible and in Jesus should have clear plans and purposes for their futures on earth, but far too many don’t have such plans.

 Here’s something God says about your life and future:

 “I know what I’m doing [in your life].
-I have it all planned out—plans to take care of you, not to abandon you, plans to give you the future you hope for.
+I have it all thought out—to take care of you, not to abandon you, to give you the future you hope for.
 When you call on Me, when you come and pray to Me, I’m listening.
 When you come looking for Me, you’ll find Me.”

 What on Earth is God Doing?

 Here’s a brief reference in the Old Testament part of the Bible—the Book of Proverbs; one version puts it this way: “If people don’t know what God is doing, they perish.”
 Another reads like this: “When people don’t have a revelation from God about their lives, they revert to anarchy and become totally self-centered and self-absorbed.”
 Still another version of the Bible states: “If you can’t see what God is doing, you’ll stumble all over; but when you pay attention to what He reveals, you will be greatly blessed.”
 I hope you’re one of those who believe in God, have invited Jesus into your life, who reads and studies your Bible . . . and know why you’re here and where you’re going.
 I hope you’re one of those who know God’s Spirit permanently lives inside you in your human spirit and empowers you to transform your life from within.
 I hope you ask the Holy Spirit regularly and consistently to assist you to make positive changes in your life.

 The Humanist Prayer